3DRS: MLLMs Need 3D-Aware Representation Supervision for Scene Understanding: Experiments

 \subsection{Datasets and Evaluation Metrics}

-\textbf{Datasets.} We evaluate our approach on five benchmarks that collectively span key challenges in 3D scene understanding.
+\textbf{Datasets.} We evaluate our approach on six benchmarks that collectively span key challenges in 3D scene understanding.
 ScanRefer~\cite{scanrefer} focuses on localizing objects using free-form language, while Multi3DRefer~\cite{multi3drefer} generalizes this to queries referencing zero, one, or multiple objects, better reflecting real-world ambiguity.
 Scan2Cap~\cite{scan2cap} addresses dense captioning by pairing detected objects in 3D scans with natural language descriptions.
 For question answering, ScanQA~\cite{scanqa} tasks models with answering open-ended questions grounded in 3D geometry and semantics, and SQA3D~\cite{sqa3d} goes further by requiring situated reasoning: agents must interpret their position and context to answer complex queries.
-All datasets are sourced from the richly annotated ScanNet~\cite{scannet} corpus, and we follow standard validation and test splits as established in prior work~\cite{chatscene, llava3d, grounded-3dllm, video3dllm}.
+All these datasets are sourced from the richly annotated ScanNet~\cite{scannet} corpus, and we follow standard validation and test splits as established in prior work~\cite{chatscene, llava3d, grounded-3dllm, video3dllm}.
+Besides, VSI-Bench~\cite{vsibench} is used to evaluate the performance on visual-based spatial understanding tasks, which are composed of numerical and multiple-choice questions.
 The statistics of training sets are detailed in the \cref{appdix:trainsets}.

 \textbf{Evaluation metrics.} For ScanRefer, we report accuracy at IoU thresholds of 0.25 and 0.5 (Acc@0.25, Acc@0.5).
 Multi3DRefer uses F1 scores at matching IoU thresholds.
 Scan2Cap is evaluated by CIDEr and BLEU-4 scores at 0.5 IoU (C@0.5, B-4@0.5).
 ScanQA is assessed by CIDEr and exact match accuracy (C, EM), while SQA3D uses exact match accuracy as the metric.